 Extreme Heat First Aid Sunburn: Skin redness and pain, Take a shower using soap to remove oils that may block pores, possible swelling, blisters, fever, and preventing the body from cooling naturally. headaches.
-Apply Apply dry sterile dressing to any blisters and get medical attention.
-Get the he victim to a cooler location.
-Lightly stretch and gently massage affected muscles to relieve Heat Cramps: Painful spasms, usually in leg spasms ns. and abdominal muscles; heavy sweating g.
-Give si sips of up to half glass of cool water every 15 minutes.
+Apply dry steri le dressing g to any blisters and get medical attention.
+Get the victim a cooler location.
+Lightly stretch and gently massage affected muscles to relieve Heat Cramps: Painful spasms, usually in leg spasms and abdominal muscles; heavy sweating g.
+Give si Give sips of up to a half of glass of cool water every 15 minutes.
 Do not give liquids with caffeine or alcohol.
-Discontinue if victim get nauseated.
-Get vic Get victim to lie down in a cool place.
-Heat Exhaustion Hoose eventing but alcin mo w ho Loosen or remove clothing. cool, pale, or flushed.
+Discontinue if the victim get nauseas.
+Ge Get victi m to lie down in a cool place. cool pale or flushed.
 Weak pulse.
-Nor Heat Exhaustion : Heavy sweating but skin may be Apply cool, wet clothes. • Han or move victim to air conditioned place temperature will likely rise.
-Fainting or dizziness, nausea, vomiting, exhaustion, and headaches are possible. minutes.
+Normal body Loosen or remove clothing.
+Apply cool, wet clothes. • Fan or move victim to air conditioned place. nausea, vomiting, exhaustion, and headaches are Give sips of up to a half of glass of cool water every 15 possible. .0 minutes.
 Do not give liquids with caffeine or alcohol.
-Discontinue if victim get nauseated.
-Seek medical attention if vomiting occurs.
-Heat Stroke: High body temperature; hot, red, dry skin; rapid weak pulse; rapid shallow breathing.
-Victim will probably not sweat unless victim was sweating from recent strenuous activity. us activity. delay, any delay could be fatal.
+Discontinue if the victim get nauseas.
+Seek medical tion if vomiting occurs.
+Heat Stroke : High body temperature; hot, red, dry skin; rapid Calls 911 or emergency services, or get the weak pulse; rapid shallow breathing.
+Victim will probably not • victim to the hospital immediately.
+Do not sweat unless victim was sweating from recent strenuous activity activity. delay getting the victim treatment, any delays can increase the probability of death.